lineartimer/WebAppStarterPack/README.md

 - Create a new development/feature branch and make some changes
 - Commit and push the changes
 - Create a pull request back to the main branch
-- Squash and merge the pull request
+- Squash and merge the pull request then delete the feature branch
 - To check the details of the workflows go to the Actions tab of your repo on GitHub
 - The result of the latest runs will be displayed in the Readme file